 Funding Policy.
 Employee contributions to the plan are voluntary.
 The Authority contributes amounts equal to 5% of each employee's gross annual salary.
 Contributions are remitted biweekly.
 Such contributions vest immediately.

-Authority contributions to the plan totaled \$48,210, \$46,723, and \$47,971 for the years ended June 30, 2017, 2016 and 2015, respectively.
+The Authority made contributions to the plan totaling \$49,076 for the reporting year.
+No amounts were forfeited.